godotengine/godot-docs/tutorials/shading/advanced_postprocessing.rst

 order to keep the quad from being culled, there are a few options:

 1. Add the QuadMesh as a child to the camera, so the camera is always pointed at it
-2. Make the AABB as large as possible so it can always be seen
+2. Set the Geometry property ``extra_cull_margin`` as large as possible in the QuadMesh

-The second option ensures that the quad is visible in the editor, while the first option guarantees that it will still be visible even if the camera moves outside the AABB.
+The second option ensures that the quad is visible in the editor, while the first option guarantees that it will still be visible even if the camera moves outside the cull margin.
 You can also use both options.

 Depth texture